iodepo/odis-arch/_sources/foundation/foundation.md

 ## Graph

-The next section we will discuss is the graph part of the document.
+The next section we will discuss is the graph part of the document seen in lines 5-9 below.
 This is where the properties and values of our resource are described.
-First though, let's visit a couple special properties in our document.

 ```{literalinclude} ./graphs/simple.json
 :emphasize-lines: 5-9
 :linenos:
 ```

+First though, let's visit a couple special properties in our document.

 ### Node identifiers (@id)